phpbb/documentation/development/extensions/modification_to_extension.rst

 After this is added, your listener gets called and we are done with the php-editing.

-Your users will not get conflicts on searching for files blocks and other things because another MOD already edited the code.
-Again like with the controllers, you can have multiple listeners in the event/ directory, aswell as subscribe to multiple events with one listener.
+Again like with the controllers, you can have multiple listeners in the ``event/`` directory, as well as subscribe to multiple events with one listener.

 Template Event
 --------------

-Now the only thing left is, adding the code to the html output.
-For templates you need one file per event.
+Now the only thing left is adding the code to the html output.
+For templates you need one file per template event.

-The filename thereby includes the event name.
-In order to add the newspage link next to the FAQ link, we need to use the ``'overall_header_navigation_prepend'``-event (a full list of events can be found `here <https://wiki.phpbb.com/Event_List>`_).
+The filename includes the event name.
+In order to add the Newspage link next to the FAQ link, we need to use the ``'overall_header_navigation_prepend'`` event (a full list of events can be found `here <https://wiki.phpbb.com/Event_List>`_).

-So we add the ``styles/prosilver/template/event/overall_header_navigation_prepend_listener.html`` to our extensions directory and add the html code into it.
+So we add the ``styles/prosilver/template/event/overall_header_navigation_prepend_listener.html`` to our extensions directory and add our html code into it.

 .. code-block:: html

      <li class="icon-newspage"><a href="{U_NEWSPAGE}">{L_NEWSPAGE}</a></li>

 And that's it.
-No file edits required for the template files aswell.
+No file edits required for the template files as well.

 Adding Events
 -------------

 There are already numerous events available.
-However, if your extension needs to make use of an event which is not yet in the phpBB code you can request the event be added to the core by creating a ticket in the `phpBB Bug Tracker <https://tracker.phpbb.com/projects/PHPBB3>`_. and we will endeavour to include it in the next release.
+However, if your extension needs to make use of an event which is not yet in the phpBB code, you can request the event be added to the core by creating a ticket in the `phpBB Bug Tracker <https://tracker.phpbb.com/projects/PHPBB3>`_ and we will endeavour to include it in the next release.

 Basics finished!